xillio/xill-platform/plugin-xurl/src/main/resources/nl/xillio/xill/plugins/xurl/constructs/defaultDescription.md

-Perform a XXXX request and return the response from the server.
+Perform a XXX request to `url` with the given `body` and `options` and return the response from the server.

+The format of the `body` and `options` parameters is described in the _Request_ section.
+The return value is described in the _Response_ section.

 ## Request
 ### Body